-One who is staying at a hotel and did not bring any chometz into the room should perform bedikas chometz without a brocha.1 Some hotel rooms have a “mini-bar” that is pre-stocked with drinks and snacks by the hotel.
-If there are food items in the mini-bar which are not kosher for Passover, one should ensure that the staff removes those items.
+One who is staying at a hotel and did not bring any chometz into the room should perform bedikas chometz without a brochah.
+Some hotel rooms have a “mini-bar” that is pre-stocked with drinks and snacks by the hotel.
+If there are food items in the mini-bar which are not Kosher for Passover, one should ensure that the staff removes those items.
 Alternatively, the mini-bar should be sealed off and the staff informed that the guest bears no responsibility for those items.
 Ice from the icemaker may be used, but the ice bucket in the room should not be used.
 The coffeemaker also may not be used.

-Although electronic door locks have become commonplace certain hotels, especially those near large Orthodox communities, still have a few rooms set aside that use a key and it is worthwhile to attempt to find these.
-Although electronic card keys may not be used and are muktza on Shabbos, guests may leave them at the front desk before Shabbos, and then ask non-Jewish staff members on Shabbos to open their door on Shabbos.
+Although electronic door locks are commonplace, certain hotels, especially those near large Orthodox communities, still have a few rooms set aside that use a key; it is worthwhile to attempt to find these hotels.
+Electronic card keys may not be used and are muktzah on Shabbos.
+Hotel guests may leave them at the front desk before Shabbos, and then ask non-Jewish staff members on Shabbos to open their door on Shabbos.

 When walking into or out of the hotel, one should use manual non-electronic doors.
-Service or staff doors are likely to be non-electronic, and may be available to guests with special authorization.
+Service or staff doors are likely to be non-electronic and may be available to guests with special authorization.
 If there are no manual doors, one should wait until a non-Jew opens the electric-eye door with his movement and then proceed through the doorway.
 Due to the difficulty of coordinating one’s movements with those of another person, caution should be taken to avoid unwittingly activating the door.

 Guests tend to leave the heating and air conditioners running while they are away from the room; therefore, some hotels are installing energy-efficient thermostats.
 When it senses that the room is unoccupied, the thermostat adjusts the climate to an energy-efficient setting.
 When the guest opens the door to re-enter the room, the thermostat readjusts to the original setting.
 The sensor may also turn the lights on or off, depending upon whether or not someone is in the room.
 It can also alert housekeeping that the room is empty and may be cleaned.
 One may not stay in such a room on Shabbos unless these sensors are disabled by the staff prior to Shabbos.
 Opening a balcony door may turn off the air-conditioning.
 If so, one must avoid opening the balcony door on Shabbos.

 Hotels may be equipped with sinks and toilets that are controlled by an electric eye, particularly in the lobby.
 The bathroom may have automated lights that are activated when the door is opened or one walks into the room.
 We suggest avoiding hotels on Shabbos that do not offer a different system.

 As always, toilet paper should be prepared before Shabbos.
 Boxes of tissues should be checked to ensure that the tissues are separated from one another (some might be perforated but not separated).

-Please note – The term ‘Shabbos’ in the above article refers to Yom Tov, as well.
+Please note: The term ‘Shabbos’ in the above article refers to Yom Tov, as well.

-For year-round information see www.STAR-K.org/articles/kashrus-kurrents/501/the-travelers-halachic-guide-to-hotels
+For year-round information, see www.STAR-K.org/articles/kashrus-kurrents/501/the-travelers-halachic-guide-to-hotels.